plainionist/plainionist.github.io/_drafts/2018-02-19-Implementing-Clean-Architecture-Controller-Presenter.md

 ## Definitions

-Let me again first look for some definitions.
+Let me again first look for some definitions ...

-What would be more common for the controller to look it up in the Model-View-Controller (MVC) pattern.
+... and what would be a more classical context to lookup a definition for 'controller' than the Model-View-Controller (MVC) pattern.

 [Wikipedia](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller):

 > The controller is responsible for responding to the user input and perform interactions on the data model objects.
 > The controller receives the input, it validates the input and then performs the business operation that modifies the state of the data model.

-And the presenter in MVP:
+.. and the counterpart for the 'presenter' would be of course the Model-View-Presenter (MVP) pattern.

 [Wikipedia](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter):

 > The presenter acts upon the model and the view.
 It retrieves data from repositories (the model), and formats it for display in the view.

-Well, this is about MVC and MVP ... how do the responsibilities change in Clean Architecture?
+Well, this is about MVC and MVP - but how do the responsibilities change in the Clean Architecture?

 ## Clean Architecture

-in MVC and MVP the controller/presenters are the "hearts of logic".
+In the MVC/MVP patterns the controller/presenter contains most of the business logic.
+In the Clean Architecture

-in clean arch as much logic as possible goes into the use case interactors.
+as much logic as possible goes into the use case interactors.

 we earlier looked at this picture ..